thekingofcity/OS/Readme.md

 ![msgget](lab1.msgget.png)

 Since ```msgget``` is not implemented in WSL, I have no choice but to use other methods to get process known of messages.
-Then I recalled some part in CSAPP which indeed give me some insights(codes more technically).
+Then I recalled some part in CSAPP which indeed gave me some insights(codes more technically).
 However when I almost finished this lab I found it is an inter-thread communication solution.

 To solve that, I turn to shared memory example and I soon realized that it is the same with memory in thread.